BrayanGuti/Barba-Negra/README.md

 # 🏠 Barba Negra

 Welcome to the **Barba Negra** application!
 This project is designed for a real barbershop, offering functionalities for reserving haircuts and purchasing hair care products and styling items.
-Built with **React** and **Astro**, this app provides a seamless experience for both clients and barbers.
+Built with **React**, this app provides a seamless experience for both clients and barbers.

 ## 🚀 Features